Kyriosity/use-dev/README+/projects/Rvrs/readme+/devbook/README.md

-# Reversible on .NET - Development book
+# Reversible on .NET &mdash; Development book

 ## Some groundstones